 Want to know what cuticle oils we swear by?
 Of course, you do…

-The go-to cuticle oil at Nails & Brows in Mayfair, as well as smoothing wayward cuticles on fingers and toes, Bee Sidhu, a senior technician and training manager, says it does a stellar job on chapped lips and fine lines around the eyes.
+The go-to cuticle oil at Nails & Brows in Mayfair, UK.
+As well as smoothing wayward cuticles on fingers and toes, Bee Sidhu, a senior technician and training manager, says it does a stellar job on chapped lips and fine lines around the eyes.
 Who knew?

 Like dynamite for your digits, we haven’t seen a pro without this on their person, even if they’re aligned to another brand.
 Jojoba, sweet almond oil and rice bran oil make up its cuticle-softening superpowers.